daniel-citrus/SnakeGame/README.md

 # SnakeGame
-My rendition of the original snake game written in C.
+My rendition of the original snake game.